 Running a coworking space is creative and socially engaging work, but it is not uncommon for owners or community managers to experience a feeling of “solitude” while they run their daily operations.
-Thinking constantly about how to do the best for the community, as well as striving to satisfy the majority of people at your space takes a lot of improvisation and consumes lots of energy.
+Thinking constantly about how to do the best for the community and maintain your partnerships, takes a lot of improvisation and consumes lots of energy.
 People who join coworking spaces do not often realize that keeping everybody happy is really hard work!

 When I met Ben Kolp founder of The Living Room coworking in Malaga, we immediately clicked, and our communication and thoughts on the improvement of our coworking spaces were honest and deep.
 Our interaction made me soon realize that visiting the TLR was the best choice we could have made, as our communities and values are very much alike, and we could validate our successes and reconsider our weak points.